openstack/ironic/doc/source/admin/adoption.rst

   baremetal node adopt <node name or uuid>

-If a user wishes to abort their attempt at adopting, they can then move the node back to ``manageable`` from ``adopt failed`` state by issuing the ``manage`` verb.
+If a user wishes to cancel their attempt at adopting, they can then move the node back to ``manageable`` from ``adopt failed`` state by issuing the ``manage`` verb.
 Example::